ASIC Monitoring

 monitor.histogram_gr2.histogram.sample_time_ns = 1024

-The following example configures the counter histogram and sets the minimum boundary size to 960, the histogram size to 12288, and the sampling interval to 1024.
+The following example configures the counter rate histogram and sets the minimum boundary size to 960, the histogram size to 12288, and the sampling interval to 1024.
 The histogram monitors all counter types:

 cumulus@switch:~$ sudo nano /etc/cumulus/datapath/monitor.conf